shfiorenza/CyLaKS/README.md

 ```
 On Windows and MacOS, you can use [Docker Desktop](https://www.docker.com/products/docker-desktop).

-Once you have downloaded the CyLaKS image, you can use the provided `launch_docker.sh` script to easily initialize the Docker environemnt and run simulations within it.
-(Data files are still be output to your local directory.)
-To see a full list of script run options, use the _help_ flag:
+Once you have downloaded the CyLaKS image, you can use the provided `launch_docker.sh` script to easily initialize the Docker environment and run simulations within it.
+(Data files are still output to your local directory.)
+To see a full list of script run options, use the _help_ (-h) flag:
 ```
 ./launch_docker.sh -h
 ```
-Before running any simulations, the Docker container must first be appropriately launched in the background.
-To do this, use the _initialize_ flag:
+Before running simulations, the Docker container must first be appropriately launched in the background.
+To do this, use the _initialize_ (-i) flag:
 ```
 ./launch_docker.sh -i
 ```
 Again, you may need to add 'sudo' depending on your local Docker permissions.
-Once the container is initialized, you can start the interactive simulation launcher using the _run_ flag:
+Once the container is initialized, you can start the interactive simulation launcher using the _run_ (-r) flag:
 ```
 ./launch_docker.sh -r
 ```
-You can also manually launch CyLaKS simulations via Docker while the container is running:
+You can also manually launch CyLaKS simulations via Docker while the container is running using the quick-launch syntax:
 ```
 docker exec -it cylaks cylaks.exe [parameter-file] [sim-name] [optional-flags]
 ```